Type 1 vs Type 2 Error.

 People can make mistakes when they perform a hypothesis test with statistical analysis.
-Specifically, they can make Type I or Type II errors.
+Specifically, they can make Type 1 vs Type 2 Errors.

 As the data are analyzed and hypotheses are tested, understanding the difference between Type I and Type II errors becomes extremely important because there is a risk of committing each type of error in each analysis. , and the amount of the risk is under our control.